How to Obtain Probate Documents in Duval County, Florida

 How to Request Copies of Probate Court Documents

-Once you have located the appropriate county, usually the steps involved in obtaining a copy of a will or other probate document directly from the probate court will include the following:
+The steps involved in obtaining a copy of a will or other probate document include:

 - Appearing in person and asking for a copy of the will or another probate document.
 The Duval County courthouse offers a computer system on site that will allow you to conduct your search and make your request electronically.
 By law, the clerk cannot help you fill out any necessary forms or give you legal advice.

 - Making a written request by fax or mail if applying in person isn't feasible.
 Include the decedent's full name and his date of death.
 There's a $2 search fee as of 2018.
 There may be a copying fee as well based on the number of pages that the will and another probate document contain.
 Fees must be paid by business check, cashier's check, or money order—personal checks aren't accepted.
 Provide a self-addressed, stamped envelope for mailing the copies if you're not making the request in person.

 The mailing address for Duval County is: Duval County Clerk of Courts, Attn: PROBATE DEPARTMENT, 501 West Adams Street, Room 1173, Jacksonville, FL 32202.

 You can also send an email through the court's website.

 Florida law allows you to file a "caveat" with the court if you're an interested party—you have a financial stake in the estate because you're a possible heir or perhaps a creditor.
 A caveat puts the Circuit Court on alert that you want to receive notice when and if a probate proceeding is ever opened for a certain individual.